What’s the monomer of a carbohydrate?

 Glucose: The Star of the Show

 Glucose is a six‑carbon sugar with the formula C₆H₁₂O₆.
-Now, its structure can be pictured as a chain of five carbon atoms with a carbonyl group at one end and an aldehyde group at the other.
+Its structure can be pictured as a chain of five carbon atoms with a carbonyl group at one end and an aldehyde group at the other.
 When the chain folds, the aldehyde reacts with the hydroxyl group on the fourth carbon, forming a six‑membered ring called α‑D‑glucopyranose or β‑D‑glucopyranose depending on the orientation of the OH group at the anomeric carbon.

 Linking Monomers: Glycosidic Bonds